Focus Area

 Investments in agriculture are critical to reducing poverty and boosting food security.
 Strengthening agriculture and food systems has the potential to improve the lives of millions of farmers and presents tremendous opportunities for people along the value chain, from farmers to consumers.

-IFC’s strategic objectives for agribusiness are guided by providing enhanced food security, driving economic development and inclusiveness, and making sustainability a driver of business.
-We continue to focus on climate-smart investments and creating market initiatives, particularly in fragile and conflict countries.
+IFC’s strategic objectives for agribusiness are guided by improving food security and driving economic development and inclusiveness.
+We continue to focus on climate-smart investments and creating market initiatives, particularly in fragile and conflict-affected countries.

 The Global Agriculture and Food Security Program Private Sector Window

 GAFSP supports and demonstrates new and innovative financing aimed at increasing the commercial potential of small and medium sized agri-businesses and smallholder farmers by bringing them into the local, national, and global value chain.
-It also supports sustainable agriculture in developing countries and provide a demonstration effect for other financiers to increase investment and financing of agri-sector in IDA countries.
+It also supports sustainable agriculture in developing countries and provides a demonstration effect for other financiers to increase investment and financing of the agri-sector in International Development Association (IDA) countries.

 In addition to its investment support, GAFSP deploys advisory funds to strengthen potential investment clients and increase the complementarity between GAFSP Public Sector Window and Private Sector Window projects and activities.
 Through IFC’s Advisory Services, GAFSP helps raise capacity building by providing on-the-ground training and advice for businesses and farmers in improving farmer productivity, strengthening standards, reducing risks and mitigating climate change effects.